Search

 Back to top

-• Check belt without grommets for torn or elongated holes that could cause the buckle tongue to slip.
+• Check any belt without grommets for torn or elongated holes that could cause the buckle tongue to slip.

 • Check that rivets are tight and cannot be moved.
 The body side of the rivet base and outside rivet burr should be flat against the material.
 Make sure the rivets are not bent.